![]() | ![]() | ![]() | ![]() |

 Intervention for Trauma

 Resolution of unprocessed traumatic memories is often an important aspect of psychological treatment.
-Best practice for trauma processing involves a three phase approach that includes stabilisation and skills building, trauma processing, and integration.
+Trauma processing typically involves a three phase approach that includes stabilisation and skills building, trauma processing, and integration.

 The final phase, integration, involves assisting the client to assimilate their traumatic experiences into their overall life narrative, and to move forward in life with new skills and without the baggage of unprocessed emotions and cognitive distortions.
 The length of time required for the integration phase is dependent upon a number of factors including personal resilience, and the intensity and chronicity of the traumatic experiences.